Image Souce: Unsplash

 The difference between dressers and chests of drawers lies in the fact that chests of drawers usually only contain drawers and a countertop.
 They do not have an attached mirror.
 While dressers often do have small drawers for storing lingerie and folded clothing, they do almost always have a mirror attached.
 Usually, a chest of drawers comes with three, four or six drawers.

-If you’re looking for the perfect piece of furniture for your bedroom, this should help clear up the differences!
+If you’re looking for the perfect piece of furniture for your bedroom storage, this should help clear up the differences!